Budget 2019: More support for lower-wage, older workers; enhanced CHAS subsidies at GPs

 In his Budget speech, Finance Minister Heng Swee Keat announced ways the Government will increase support in areas like workers’ income, healthcare subsidies, public transport and education.

-SINGAPORE: The Government will provide more financial support for lower-wage and older workers with increased annual payouts from the Workfare Income Supplement Scheme as well as extending initiatives that will help them save more for retirement.
+SINGAPORE: The Government will provide more financial support for lower-wage and older workers with increased annual payouts from the Workfare Income Supplement (WIS) scheme, as well as extend initiatives that will help them save more for retirement.

-Finance Minister Heng Swee Keat outlined these developments in this year’s Budget as part of the Government’s long-term strategy to build a caring and inclusive society.
+Finance Minister Heng Swee Keat outlined these developments in his Budget speech on Monday (Feb 18) as part of the Government’s long-term strategy to build a caring and inclusive society.

 To supplement the income of lower-wage workers, the Government will enhance WIS by providing cash payouts and CPF top-ups for workers whose earnings are in the bottom 20 per cent, with some support for those slightly above.